icy/dusybox/README.md

 ## plotbar

 This tool is inspired by https://github.com/lebinh/goplot.
-It visulizes your data as a simple [bar chart](https://en.wikipedia.org/wiki/Bar_chart).
+It visualizes your data as a simple [bar chart](https://en.wikipedia.org/wiki/Bar_chart).

 The tool reads data from `STDIN` (the only source so far), and fetches every entry in format